Location, location, location. Although retail telepharmacy is a great way to grow your operation, you'll want to be sure to pick the right location.

 3. Underserved Urban Areas

-Although telepharmacy was originally designed for rural use through the North Dakota Telepharmacy Project, we can’t forget about underserved urban areas.
+Although telepharmacy was originally designed for rural use through the North Dakota Telepharmacy Project, the impact it can have on urban communities has become clearer in recent years.

 According to a study published in the November 2014 issue of Health Affairs, research suggests that low-income neighborhoods in major cities are likely to be underserved by pharmacies.
 Take Chicago, for example.
 “Of Chicago’s 802 census tracts, 32 percent were in pharmacy deserts,” according to the Health Affairs study.
 “Approximately 1 million people live in pharmacy deserts (in Chicago), and 53 percent of these people live in segregated black communities.”